21Yu/21Yu.github.io/README.md

 ## Live Demo

+Project is deployed via gh-pages branch.
 You can check out the live version of this portfolio website on GitHub Pages by visiting:
 [https://21yu.github.io/](https://21yu.github.io/)

 ## Why I Chose MIT License